- A Masterpiece from the Capitoline Museum, Rome: The Capitoline Venus

 - West Building, Main Floor, Rotunda

 This exhibition is no longer on view at the National Gallery.

-Organization: Organized by Roma Capitale, Sovraintendenza ai Beni Culturali–Musei Capitolini, and the National Gallery of Art, with the partnership of the Knights of Columbus and the Embassy of the Republic of Italy, Washington.
+Organization: The exhibition was organized by Roma Capitale, Sovraintendenza ai Beni Culturali–Musei Capitolini, and the National Gallery of Art, Washington, with the partnership of the Knights of Columbus and the Embassy of the Republic of Italy, Washington.

 Brochure: A Masterpiece from the Capitoline Museum, Rome.
 Washington: National Gallery of Art, 2011.